mi6/ic-ui-kit/CONTRIBUTING.md

 Pull requests must also ensure they tick off everything on the checklist.
 For more information on some of the checklist points, please read the available [checklist guide](CHECKLIST.md).

-### React & Angular
+### React

 Stencil provides [plugins](https://stenciljs.com/docs/overview), which outputs wrapped framework agnostic components.
-During the build stage, Native components for React and Angular are dynamically generated and are accessible from their respective packages.
+During the build stage, React components are dynamically generated and are accessible from the React package.

+###  Angular

+Similarly to React, there is a Stencil plugin that outputs the web components wrapped in native Angular ones.
+This plugin has been enabled for the ICDS components, however the support and maintenance of this offering is provided by the Angular community and **not** the ICDS team.
+The Angular package will have a separate build process that will aim to keep itself aligned with the core web components, however errors with the community package will not block an ICDS release; so please be aware that there may be times where fixes will need to be implemented manually by the community and then built to ensure the package stays in line.
+These components can be found in the Angular Community Supported package.

 ## Coding standards and practices